Yashvanth-7353/Music_player_web_app/README.md

-Its an Music Web APP like spotify, which i done in the process learning the web dev
+Its an Music Web APP like spotify, which I done in the process of learning the web dev